-A Partnership of Urban Green Lab, the Tennessee Department of Environment & Conservation, and Vanderbilt University’s Center for Science Outreach
+A Partnership of Urban Green Lab, the Tennessee Department of Environment & Conservation's Division of Solid Waste Management, and Vanderbilt University’s Center for Science Outreach

-A partnership between Urban Green Lab, the Tennessee Department of Environment & Conservation, and Vanderbilt University, Sustainable Classrooms trains teachers how to integrate sustainability into the classroom.
+A partnership between Urban Green Lab, the Tennessee Department of Environment & Conservation's Division of Solid Waste Management, and Vanderbilt University, Sustainable Classrooms trains teachers how to integrate sustainability into the classroom.
 The statewide program includes a one-year study of metro educators, development of a Sustainable Living Curriculum supplement supporting STEAM academic standards, two-day professional development trainings on how to infuse sustainable living into the classroom, and hands-on student-led household waste audits that reinforce literacy and engage student families in the learning process.

 Sustainable Living Curriculum

-The Sustainable Living Curriculum, developed by Urban Green Lab and a steering committee of partner organizations, is a supplemental curriculum that reinforces the state Next Generation STEM (Science, Technology, Engineering, & Math) standards and aligns with the Mayor’s Livable Nashville Plan.
-Based on national samples but specific to Tennessee, the Sustainable Living Curriculum is a packet of seven simple printed monthly lesson plans focused on daily household behaviors that reduce waste, protect natural resources, like energy, water, and food, and foster a sense of individual responsibility.
+The Sustainable Living Curriculum, developed by Metro Nashville Public Schools (MNPS), Urban Green Lab, and a steering committee of partner organizations, is a supplemental curriculum that reinforces the state Next Generation STEAM (Science, Technology, Engineering, Arts & Math) standards and aligns with the Mayor’s Livable Nashville Plan.
+Based on national samples but specific to Tennessee, the Sustainable Living Curriculum is a packet of seven simple printed monthly lesson plans focused on critical daily household behaviors that reduce waste, protect natural resources, like energy, water, and food, and foster a sense of individual responsibility.

 Household Waste Audits